How to Install OpenBSD on The Vault

 • Verify that the Vault is powered down

-• Verify that the USB keyboard is plugged in
+• Verify that a USB keyboard is plugged in to the Vault

 • Insert the USB install drive into the another USB port on the Vault